andrew/ultimate-awesome/README.md

 - [awesome-engineering-management](https://github.com/jamescarr/awesome-engineering-management) - A collection of awesome links on all topics related to engineering management.
 - [awesome-ascii](https://github.com/jcubic/awesome-ascii) - List of Awesome ASCII libraries.
 - [awesome-R-blogs](https://github.com/Jeet1994/awesome-R-blogs) - A list of awesome R blogs on the web.
-- [awesome-open-chatgpt](https://github.com/jianzhnie/awesome-open-chatgpt) - Open efforts to implement ChatGPT-like models and beyond.
 - [awesome-islam](https://github.com/JobeEnterprise/awesome-islam) - A curated list of Islamic Resources in Arabic and English.
 - [awesome-automators](https://github.com/JoeCotellese/awesome-automators) - List of apps discussed in the Mac Automators podcast.
 - [awesome-graph-incremental-learning](https://github.com/jwsu825/awesome-graph-incremental-learning) - This repo contians a list of paper related to graph incremental learning.
 - [awesome-ml-survey-papers](https://github.com/karims/awesome-ml-survey-papers) - List of curated survey papers in machine/deep learning.
 - [awesome-pdf](https://github.com/karllhughes/awesome-pdf) - A collection of high-quality libraries, links, and resources for developers working with PDFs 🕶.
-- [Awesome-Deblurring-Resources](https://github.com/kawchar85/Awesome-Deblurring-Resources) - A curated list of research papers and datasets related to image and video deblurring.
 - [Android-Resource](https://github.com/Kingbond470/Android-Resource) - To Speed Up Your App Development.
 - [awesome-foundation-model](https://github.com/Kyrie-Zhao/awesome-foundation-model) - Foundation Model for X and X for Foundation Model.
 - [rust-resources-hub](https://github.com/laruh/rust-resources-hub) - A curated collection of resources for learning and mastering Rust programming, including guides, books, exercises, and more.
 - [awesome-zabbix](https://github.com/lasseoe/awesome-zabbix) - A curated list of Zabbix tools, tutorials, integrations and whatever else that might be useful when working with Zabbix.
 - [awesome-interface-agents](https://github.com/lectrician1/awesome-interface-agents) - List of AI tools that can interact with user interfaces.
 - [awesome-webfishing](https://github.com/letsgoawaydev/awesome-webfishing) - Links and stuff related to WEBFISHING.
+- [awesome-legged-locomotion](https://github.com/lgkimjy/awesome-legged-locomotion) - A curated list of awesome resources related to legged locomotion.
+It also includes helpful papers for those who are just starting to learn about the legged system.
 - [awesome-cryptocurrency](https://github.com/Liquidator2048/awesome-cryptocurrency) - Solo alcuni link utili.
 - [awesome-llm-agent](https://github.com/lizhe2004/awesome-llm-agent) - Everything about llm based agent.
 - [awesome-wix](https://github.com/loeiks/awesome-wix) - List of some tools, code packages and tutorials related with Wix ecosystem.
 - [awesome-os-tweaks](https://github.com/madelena/awesome-os-tweaks) - How to make Mac behave like Windows, vice versa.
 - [awesome-contrastive-learning-for-nlp](https://github.com/malteos/awesome-contrastive-learning-for-nlp) - A collection of papers about contrastive learning for natural language processing.
-- [awesome_chilean_context](https://github.com/maurotoro/awesome_chilean_context) - Curated fact checked list of Chilean disparities, to be used as an understanding for the civil uproar of October 2019.
 - [awesome-czech-covid19](https://github.com/michalbcz/awesome-czech-covid19) - List of links and informations about COVID-19 in Czech Republic.
 Language of list and linked websites is czech.
 - [awesome-tshirts](https://github.com/mikeHTweety/awesome-tshirts) - A repository containing best developer t-shirts on the market.
 - [awesome-ethz](https://github.com/nahakiole/awesome-ethz) - An opinionated list of awesome resources for studying at ethz.